awhicks/STARTER-jpa03/README.md

 * (20 pts) Basic Logistics
   - Having a repo with the correct name in the correct organization with the starter code for this lab
   - The links on Canvas are clickable links (to make it easier to test your app)
+  - Link the repo, the running app on Render, the docs and docs-qa repos
   - Information of how you are communicating within your group (slack, discord, groupme, etc)
   - README has a link to your repo.
 * (20 pts) Having a running web app at <tt>https://CS-3704-S23-githubusername.onrender.com</tt>